I am a transgender woman from Norway, currently living in South Africa where I am working on my PhD in anthropology at the University of Cape Town.

 Ingrid Gunhild "Mossa" Olsen (1905-1990; ffm), of Norwegian, Sámi and Forest Finn descent.
 Several pieces of furniture have been preserved from her line of the family, as well as a family bible.

-Inge Albert Winger Lister (1906-1974; fmf), Resistance fighter, of Norwegian, German and West African descent, etc. Many old photos have been preserved from his side of the family.
+Inge Albert Winger Lister (1906-1974; fmf), Resistance fighter, of Norwegian, German and West African descent, etc. He also descended from a family of Atlantic slave traders.
+Many old photos have been preserved from his side of the family.

 Gunvor "Vesla" Cederholm (1915-1989; fmm), of Norwegian and Swedish ancestry, etc. She and/or her husband seems to have had recent Ashkenazi Jewish ancestors.
 Many objects have been preserved from her line of the family.
 One of her ancestors helped establish the Danish colony in India in the 1620s, and was the first in my family to visit what is now South Africa.